digital-duck/zinets/docs/ustc/2025-02/ustc-journal-ENU-v0.1.md

 geometry: margin=1in
 ---

-# A New Exploration into Chinese characters: from Simplification to Deeper Understanding
+# A New Exploration into Chinese Characters: from Simplification to Deeper Understanding

 ## Motivation